torson/gnome-commander-u2004-build/README.md

-Build Gnome-commander for Ubuntu 20.04 Focal using Docker.
+This builds Gnome-commander for Ubuntu 20.04 Focal using Docker.
-You need to have Docker installed, that's the only requirement.
-You can run this on any Linux distribution.

 It's based on instructions from the Gnome-commander page: https://gcmd.github.io/2021/01/28/Build-on-Ubuntu-2004.html

-It builds Gnome-commander v1.12.3.1 .
+It builds version `1.12.3.1` .

 # Steps

 ### 1. Start and get into the Ubuntu 20.04 Focal container.
-This will mount the current path where the deb packages will be available at the end:
+This will mount the current path where the deb packages will be available at the end inside the `build` folder.
+With using `--rm` the container and all it's content will be removed after you exit.

 ```
 docker run --rm -it -v $(pwd):/mount -w /mount ubuntu:focal